Diagnosis of C6 deficiency

 Patients with deficiencies of the late complement proteins (C5, C6, C7, C8, and C9) are unable to form the MAC, and may have increased susceptibility to neisserial infections.

-C6 deficiency is relatively rare, over 50 cases have been described.
+Deficiency of C6 is relatively rare, over 50 cases have been described.
 Most of these patients have systemic meningococcal infection and some have had invasive gonococcal infections.
 Normal levels of C6 antigen have been reported in patients with dysfunctional C6 lytic activity, hence the recommendation of functional testing.

 32-57 U/mL